EvilEyedPigeon/udacity-fsnd-p3-item-catalog/README.md

 TODO
 ----

+- Add description to items
 - Show message when trying to view category or item that does not exist
-- Add, edit, and remove items
+- Edit, and remove items
+- Add form validation
-- Add Google sign-in
+- Cleanup Google sign-in

 Usage